aws-samples/aws-sdk-js-tests/README.md

 ### Node.js:

-- Run `yarn start:node` to run both v2 and v3 clients in Node.js
+- Run `yarn start:node` to run SDK clients in Node.js
 - The responses returned by clients will be printed in console, and will re-run when code is updated.
 - The file being run is at [`packages/node/src/index.js`](./packages/node/src/index.js).